My experience living and working in the world’s oldest rainforest in Jan – Feb 2019.

 My coworkers and I have endured many foot races, thumb wars, arm-wrestling matches, and other sorts of childish contests.

-I’ve finished a workout with fresh water straight out of a coconut and eaten my body weight in exotic fruits like mangosteens and rambutans.
+I’ve finished a workout with fresh water straight from a coconut and eaten my body weight in exotic fruits like mangosteens and rambutans.

 I’ve slept in an abandoned cabin on the grounds of a bat rehabilitation center.